canonical/design.ubuntu.com/apps/patterns/layouts/index.md

 </div>
 </div>
   <div class="ten-col">
   <p>Changing the size of the window resizes one or more joined panels.
 Typically, the right-most panel resizes and the left-most panel maintains its original dimensions.
-The dimensions of the right-most panel will normally be 40 or 50 grid units; though this panel may itself be resizable depending on the developer’s requirements.</p>
+The dimensions of the right-most panel will normally be 40 or 50 grid units; though this panel may itself be resizable depending on the developer&#8217;s requirements.</p>
 </div>
   <div class="ten-col">
   <div class="image-container">